agi-brain/xuance/docs/source/documents/api/agents/drl/dueldqn_agent.md

 It introduces a new neural network architecture to separately estimate the state-value function and the action advantage function, addressing key limitations of traditional DQNs.

-This table lists some key features about Dueling DQN algorithm:
+This table lists some general features about Dueling DQN algorithm:

 | Features of Dueling DQN | Values | Description                                              |
 |-------------------------|--------|----------------------------------------------------------|